Hvaheterdu/rock-paper-scissors/README.md

-# RockPaperScissor
+# Rock paper scissors

-A simple Rock-Paper-Scissor game between you and the computer.
+A simple Rock paper scissors game between you and the computer.

 Better solutions are most likely out there, but this was my first use of the pygame module.